 This is one of the newer areas of Valencia that really only developed in the second half of the past century after the Turia River was diverted to the outskirts of the city.
 Prior to that, this was mostly an industrial area connecting the city center and the harbor.

 As you might expect, Camins al Grau doesn’t have any historical landmarks.
 What it has instead, is proximity to the City of Arts and Sciences and one of the prettiest stretches of Turia Park.
-Also, Gulliver Park, a wonderful playground inspired by Jonathan Swift’s Gulliver’s Travels, is close by.
+Also, Gulliver Park, a fantastic playground inspired by Jonathan Swift’s Gulliver’s Travels, is close by.

 For shopping enthusiasts, the Aqua and El Saler commercial centers as well as El Corte Inglés department stores provide endless shopping opportunities.